 Immunological: Decreased cellular immune defense (IgA deficiency) leads to decreased resistance to infection with recurrent bacterial infections especially of maxillary sinuses and lungs.
 Hypoplasia or agenesis of the thymus, hypoplasia of the lymphoid tissue.

 Pesons with ataxia telangiectasia have a higher incidence of T-cell prolymphocytic leukemia (former median age between 25-30 years, compared to the "non-Louis Bar collective - Suarez F et al. 2015).

 - Louis-Bar D (1941) Sur un syndrome progressif comprenant des télangiectasies capillaires cutanées et conjonctivales, à disposition naevoide et des troubles cérébelleux.
 Confin Neurol 4: 32-42

-- McKinnon PJ (1987) Ataxia-teleangiectasia: an inherited disorder of ionizing-radiation sensitivity in man.
+- McKinnon PJ (1987) Ataxia-teleangiectasia: an inherited disorder of ionizing-radiation sensivity in man.
 Progress in the elucidation of the underlying biochemical defect.
 Hum Genet 75: 197-208

-- Seyschab H et al (1992) Simultaneous measurement of radiosensitivity and defective mitogenic response in Ataxia telangiectasia and related syndromes.
+- Seyschab H et al (1992) Simultaneous measurement of radiosensitivity and defective mitogen response in ataxia telangiectasia and related syndromes.
 Eur J Pediatr 151: 756-760

 - Syllaba L, Henner K (1926) Contribution a l'independence de l'athetose double idiopathique et congenitale.
 Rev Neurol 1: 541-562